-(preuse use a separate form for each supervisor or instructor) Date Location/ Center Name of Class Instructor Applicant's Role (leader, sidewalker, aide, etc.) # of Riders in Class Total time H = hours M = minutes
+(please as ease a separate form for each supervisor of mistraetor) Date Location/ Center Name of Class Instructor Applicant's Role (leader, sidewalker, aide, etc.) # of Riders in Class Total time H = hours M = minutes

-Date Location/ Center Name of Class Instructor Applicant's Role (leader, sidewalker, aide, etc.) # of Riders in Class Total time H = hours M = minutes uide, etc., III Cluss ivi illinates I I TOTAL # OF HOURS informatio n provided here may resul t in repeal of the applican curate and factual.
+Date Location/ Center Name of Class Instructor Applicant's Role (leader, sidewalker, aide, etc.) # of Riders in Class Total time H = hours M = minutes TOTAL # OF HOURS informatio n provided here may resul t in repeal of the applicant curate and factual.
 I unders t's certification, if earned, a .
-Certified Professional Cod nd/or discipli Superviso Superviso r or Instructor's Printed r or Instructor's Signatur Name: re: Date: □ Laffirm that none of the hours d ocumented were accrued d working solely with indiv iduals to who om I am related - rify that the information p n provided here may resul ccurate and factual.
-I understion, if earned. stand that fal. se or misleading Applicar nt Signature: Date:
+Certified Professional Cod nd/or discipli • Superviso Superviso r or Instructor's Printed I r or Instructor's Signatur Name: e: Date: □ Laffirm that none of the hours d ocumented were accrued d working solely with indiv iduals to who om I am related. rify that the information p n provided here may resul curate and factual.
+I understion, if earned. stand that fal se or misleading Applican it Signaturo: Dato: